rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 monopoly and prices set by willingness to pay and investment needs for future development.
-Historically, development of new vaccines is seen as high risk and has typically taken around 10 years at a cost estimated as between $500 million to $1-2bn, with a likelihood of entering the market of only 6-7%.[^69],[^70],[^71]
+Historically, development of new vaccines is seen as high risk and has typically taken around 10 years at a cost estimated as between USD 500 million to USD 1-2bn, with a likelihood of entering the market of only 6-7%.[^69],[^70],[^71]

 Both ‘push’ and ‘pull’ incentives can be used to finance vaccine